Dory (Finding Nemo)

 Dory is a fictional blue tang fish and a major character of Pixar's animated film series Finding Nemo.
 Her personality combines childlike optimism and ditziness, a stark contrast to the stern personality of the first film's protagonist, Marlin.
-She suffers from short-term memory loss and she is a multilinguist, having the ability as a fish to read human writing and whale speech.
+She has short-term memory loss and she is a multilinguist, having the ability as a fish to read human writing and whale speech.

 The character is voiced by Ellen DeGeneres.
 Various merchandise of the character have also been produced, including action figures and toys produced for McDonald's Happy Meals.

 Production history

 Casting

 Dory was initially supposed to be a male character during the pre-production of the film.
 Andrew Stanton admitted that he struggled with a writing block upon the character until he overheard his wife watching Ellen.
 Stanton was impressed with Ellen DeGeneres' ability to speak many different subjects within a few minutes, leading to the casting of DeGeneres.
 During production of Finding Nemo, the producers developed concerns about DeGeneres's ability to cue dramatic lines and deliver performances.
 Upon the first take of Dory's speech for Marlin to not leave her, DeGeneres's first take was so emotionally rich that the producers used it in the film.
 DeGeneres would credit Stanton for producing the character with her personality in mind, particularly for her motto "Just keep swimming."
 DeGeneres utilizes the quote as a philosophy of persistence in her career, particularly after facing her sitcom Ellen being cancelled by ABC.